-- Feel free to add any additional context here (issue or Jira number, SMEs, etc.)
+- Feel free to add any additional context here (GitHub issue link or Jira issue ID, SMEs, etc.)

-- Once you are satisfied with your pull request, click the green Create pull request button.
+- Once you're satisfied with your pull request, click the green Create pull request button.

 - You can either publish the changes directly by approving the pull request yourself, or you can request for another Tech Writer to peer edit it.

-- At the bottom the pull request page, you will see a Checks section.
-These checks ensure your PR does not break the build process of the site.
-Ensure all these checks pass before proceeding.
-The checks should finish within twenty minutes.
-If the Pull Request is urgent, you can skip the AWS Amplify Console Web Preview check.
+- At the bottom of the pull request page, you will see a Checks section.
+These checks ensure your PR doesn't break the build process of the site.
+Ensure all checks marked

 - Once the pull request has passed the checks and it has been approved by another tech writer (or you are confident the changes are ready to be published), click the green Merge pull request button.
 This will merge your branch and commits into the repository and will begin the build process.